 - Proper clothing (e.g., no loose ends) and footwear (e.g., no open toes, steel toes for heavy lifts).

 - A minimum of two personnel must be present at all times.

 - Cranes, forklifts, or other machinery may not be operated without the express consent of a responsible UNH party (e.g., Technical Support Center Staff, Faculty Leads, or Center Director).

 - Any diving MUST be approved by UNH’s Diving Program Officer, Elizabeth Kintzing (Elizabeth.email@example.com).

 The engineering tank in the ocean engineering lab is a deep water testing basin.
 The 60 x 40 x 20 foot tank is used for a variety of experiments where simulating unobstructed, open water environments is required.
 Several additional components offer a variety of testing platforms.
 Several additional components offer a variety of testing platforms.
 For example, the acoustic profiling tower can be used to test hydrophonic transducers for array shape and intensity.
 The mounting apparatus is capable of a full 360 degree sweep and 40 degree elevation at 1/10 degree resolution.

 The tank measures 12’ x 8' x 120’ and enables research that involves towing test bodies and subjecting them to wave action.
 Wave action is possible using a hydraulic wave generator that can produce 2- to 5-second waves that are up to half a meter in height.
-To review details on tank equipment and accessories, please click here.
+Review details on tank equipment and accessories here.